RESEARCH STARTER

 Coal

 Ukrainian coal is known worldwide for its high quality.
-Most of these high-quality coal are located in the Donets’k coal basin, which contains an area of more than 50,000 square kilometers rich with coal reserves.
+Most of these high-quality coal reserves are located in the Donets’k coal basin, which contains an area of more than 50,000 square kilometers (about 31,068 square miles) rich with coal reserves.
 This region, located in the east-central area of the country, is considered the industrial heartland.
 It is one of the major mining and metallurgical complexes in all of Europe.
 Coal reserves throughout Ukraine contain rich reserves of bituminous and anthracite coal, and brown coal reserves are located in the Dnieper River basin.
 Economic circumstances have forced an evaluation of whether the country's many mines are economically able to continue operations.

 Grains